 There have been two research reactors, a 10 MW tank type operating since 1959 at the Institute of Nuclear Physics, Uzbek Academy of Sciences in Tashkent, and a small 20 kW one operated by JSC Foton in Tashkent.
 This had been converted to run on low-enriched uranium from TVEL, and all HEU fuel was returned to Russia.
 Decommissioning the Foton reactor is being undertaken over 2015-17, and the larger one is due to shut down in July 2016, with decommissioning to begin soon after.

 The state enterprise Scientific Production Centre Urangeologiya undertakes uranium exploration in new areas.

-See section in Kyrgyzstan paper, and Appendix.
+See section in information papers on Tajikistan and Kyrgyzstan.

 In June 2015 the European Bank for Reconstruction and Development (EBRD) set up a fund to deal with radioactive contaminated material resulting from Soviet-era uranium mining and processing in the Kyrgyz Republic, Tajikistan and Uzbekistan.
 It drew attention to legacy sites along the tributaries to the Syr Darya River, running through the Fergana Valley, which is shared by the Kyrgyz Republic, Tajikistan and Uzbekistan.

 Uzbekistan is a party to the NPT and in 1998 ratified an Additional Protocol agreement with the IAEA.
-It has also ratified the Central Asia Nuclear Weapon Free Zone treaty, with Kyrgyzstan and Uzbekistan.
+It has also ratified the Central Asia Nuclear Weapon Free Zone treaty, with Kyrgyzstan and Tajikistan.

-OECD NEA & IAEA, 2012, Uranium 2011: Resources, Production and Demand ("Red Book")
+OECD NEA & IAEA, 2012, Uranium 2011: Resources, Production and Demand ('Red Book')